pola-rs/polars-book/docs/user-guide/migration/pandas.md

 If your `Polars` code looks like it could be `Pandas` code, it might run, but it likely runs slower than it should.

-Let's go through some typical `Pandas` code and see how we might write that in `Polars`.
+Let's go through some typical `Pandas` code and see how we might rewrite it in `Polars`.

 ### Selecting data